ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Dynamic Programming (DP).md

 }
 ```

-4. Copy the logic from the function into the loop and change from function calls to array acces
+4. Copy the logic from the function into the loop and change from function calls to array accesses

 ```cpp
 using namespace std;